wanghaiy2018/AC0499_2024/LLM_Powered_Agent/math_proof.md

 Investigating the Effectiveness of ChatGPT in Mathematical Reasoning and Problem Solving: Evidence from the Vietnamese National High School Graduation Examination https://arxiv.org/abs/2306.06331

 Can Large Language Models Understand Symbolic Graphics Programs? https://github.com/sgp-bench/sgp-bench

+Reasoning or Reciting?
+Exploring the Capabilities and Limitations of Language Models Through Counterfactual Tasks  https://aclanthology.org/2024.naacl-long.102